-2016

-US\$'000

 Group

+2017 2016

+US\$'000 US\$'000

 Cost

-Balance at the beginning of financial year -
+Balance at the beginning of financial year 447

-Received during the financial year 447
+Received during the financial year 58 447

+Currency realignment 33

-Balance at the end of the financial year 447
+Balance at the end of the financial year 538 447

+Balance at the beginning of the financial year (3)

-Grant taken to profit or loss to match amortisation (3)
+Grant taken to profit or loss to match amortisation (10) (3)

+Balance at the end of the financial year (13) (3)

 Carrying amount

-Balance at the end of the financial year 444
+Balance at the end of the financial year 525 444

-The above receipts represent governmental support for the purchase of land use rights in the current financial year in the People's Republic of China.
+The above receipts represent governmental support for the purchase of land use rights in the People's Republic of China.
 The amount is taken to deferred capital grant, and will be recognised as income over the period and in the proportion in which amortisation on the asset are charged.